Preparing For A Second Baby With A Toddler

 – Set Up A Special Toddler Area

-If you’re caring for both a toddler and an infant, setting up an area where your toddler can play by himself is very important.
+If you’re preparing for a second baby while taking care of your toddler, setting up an area where your toddler can play by themselves is very important.
 Choose an area in your home that your toddler can call their own.
 Get a small table and chair, and introduce games and activities that he or she can play on their own.
 Think colouring books and crayons, building blocks and age related puzzles and games.
 It’s a great time to encourage independent play.

 – Tell Your Toddler Stories